retailgiants/retailgiants.github.io/_posts/2023-11-20-store-transformation.md

 author: techidn
 categories:
 - United States
-image: assets/images/empty_mall.jpg
+image: assets/images/empty-mall.jpg
 featured: true
 ---

 Hey retail enthusiasts!
 Have you noticed how department stores today are totally different from what they used to be?
-Yep, department stores worldwide are going through a massive transformation.
+Yep, department stores worldwide are going through a massive transformation cited from [RLI UK](https://www.rli.uk.com/).
 Curious about why?
 Let's dive in together! 🏬

 ---